 The Faculty of Health and Public Services, the youngest faculty of Semmelweis University was founded in May 2010 after over a decade of preparatory work.
-Its three founding institutions are the Institute of Health Informatics Development and Further Training, the Health Services Management Training Centre and the Institute of Mental Health.
+Its three founding institutions are the Institute of Digital Health Sciences, the Health Services Management Training Centre and the Institute of Mental Health.

 The Faculty of Health and Public Services occupies a unique place in the educational, research and consultancy activities of Semmelweis University, straddling the borders of the medical, health, natural and social sciences.
 Our educational philosophy and strategy are defined by the small group and problem-based interactive teaching methodology, as well as the theory and practice of experiential learning.